 - Condensing tankless water heaters have a condensing unit that captures and reuses the residual exhaust heat before releasing a much cooler exhaust through ventilation channels to the outside.
 This style costs more money but produces about 98 percent efficiency.

 Our Top Picks

-The capabilities of the Rinnai RU160iN are impressive.
-The unit boasts an 9 GPM max flow rate that can produce hot water for multiple different fixtures, and its BTU maximum is more than enough for many average households.
-Despite it being a natural gas system, the unit’s efficiency rating sits comfortably between 93 and 96 percent.
-This is mostly due to the condensing feature that allows the water heater to remove as much heat from the exhaust as possible before releasing it through the ventilation.
+The capabilities of the Rinnai RU150eN are impressive.
+The unit boasts a 9 GPM max flow rate that can produce hot water for multiple different fixtures, and the unit’s BTU maximum is more than enough for many average households.
+Despite this being a natural gas system, the Rinnai’s efficiency rating is admirably high.
+This is mostly due to a condensing feature that allows the water heater to remove as much heat from the exhaust as possible before releasing it through the ventilation.

 This little electric tankless water heater boasts an impressive 99 percent efficiency rating.
 It’s not the right choice for a large household where multiple fixtures are used simultaneously, but with a 4 GPM max flow rate and a 45,000 BTU maximum, it’s well suited to a small home with one or two occupants.

 - Highly efficient

 - Ideal for up to 2 people

 The Stiebel Eltron tankless water heater boasts a 99 percent efficiency rating, silent operation, an impressive max flow rate of 7.5 GPM, and 92,000 BTUs in warmer climates.
 The unit’s Advanced Flow Control feature keeps water consistently hot during ongoing use, and a bold digital display shows accumulated cost savings.